bhatti/formicary/public/docs/readme.md

 After task completion, the job-supervisor finds the next task to execute based on exit-values of previous task and persists its state.
 The formicary uses an object-store for persisting or staging intermediate or final artifacts from the tasks, which can be used by other tasks as input for their work.
-This allows building stages of tasks using Pipes and Filter pattern, where artifacts and variables can be passed from one task to another.
+This allows building stages of tasks using Pipes and Filter pattern, where artifacts and variables can be passed from one task to another so that output of a task can be used as input of another task.

 ## Features: